What Is CBD Water? Everything You Need to Know

-So why are companies investing in CBD, despite the fact that the FDA hasn’t even regulated it yet?
+So why are companies investing in CBD, despite the fact that the FDA hasn’t regulated it yet?
 In addition to pain-reduction and other potential medical benefits, there’s some evidence that CBD could be beneficial in treating anxiety.
 And guess who has anxiety?
 Everyone.
-Especially young people.“Millennials and Gen-Z consumers are really interested in cannabis -- CBD based beverages, especially,” Allen said.
-“We found in our latest health and wellness study that the #1 health condition consumers are trying to treat or manage is anxiety.
-For a long time it was being overweight and having high blood pressure, but this is the first year we’ve seen anxiety as the top concern among consumers.”
+Especially young people.

-One of those people who treated anxiety with CBD is the founder/CEO of the beloved-on-Instagram Recess, Benjamin Witte.
+One of those people who treated anxiety with CBD is the founder and CEO of the beloved-on-Instagram Recess, Benjamin Witte.
 “I started experimenting with CBD oil about two years ago,” he said.
 “I’ve always naturally been a wired, hyper, anxious person.
 When I started using CBD regularly, I started to feel more balanced and even keel.
 I was more productive, more creative, and less anxious.”

-He also recognized that a strong brand is super important if you’re launching a beverage company.
-While brands like Sprite and Mountain Dew spend millions pushing the narrative that you can be like a hip-hop superstar a pro athlete if you drink it, CBD has the added benefit of being able to literally change your mood.
+He also recognized the importance of a strong brand.
+Sprite and Mountain Dew may spend millions pushing the narrative that you can be like a hip-hop superstar or a pro athlete if you drink it, CBD can claim to alter your mood.

 “We’re marketing a feeling,” said Witte.
 “The taste is calm, cool, collected.
 The use case of taking a Recess is taking a moment throughout your day to reset, rebalance, and be your most productive and creative self.
 Like Red Bull is focused on action sports and Gatorade on athletics, Recess is focused on fashion, art, design, and internet culture.”